Skip to main content

 • The past EURAXESS TOP III project (Enhancing the Outreach and Effectiveness of the EURAXESS Network Partners) - continuity of TOP and TOP II projects - reinforced the transnational cooperation, helped the network to work on common issues and developed new tools for the centres of the European EURAXESS network.
 Learn more about the TOPIII project on its website.

-• The on-going TOP IV project (Open EURAXESS - To strengthen the effectiveness and optimise the services of an innovative EURAXESS network), which started in September 2018 for a period of three years, aims at improving the quality of services offered by the EURAXESS centres and introduce innovative methods to improve the career development of mobile researchers.
+• The past TOP IV project (Open EURAXESS - To strengthen the effectiveness and optimise the services of an innovative EURAXESS network), which started in September 2018 for a period of three years, aims at improving the quality of services offered by the EURAXESS centres and introduce innovative methods to improve the career development of mobile researchers.